 Babies and children need nurturing touch just as adults do, but it is even more important for skin to skin contact at a young age.
 A few ways to use nurturing touch is with bathing, massage, and breastfeeding.
 Babywearing is also a big theme in attachment parenting.
 Special babywearing clothes and clothes can be purchased, so you never have to set the infant down.
 For older children, cuddling, massage, and back rubs are a good way to meet the needs of nurturing touch.

 Children and babies respond well to the physical presence of a caregiver who provides them with loving care.
-The caregiver should ideally be a parent, but it can also be a grandparent or daycare provider.
+With the attachment parenting style, the caregiver should ideally be a parent, but it can also be a grandparent or daycare provider.
 The important thing to remember is the caregiver practices the same attachment relationship techniques just as you do.
 Talk to your family members or caregiver about what is expected of them when caring for your child.

 Positive discipline for children helps them develop compassion for others as well as their internal discipline.
-Positive discipline also helps strengthen the respect, love, and empathy between the children and the parents.
+Positive discipline is an approach that can be used in different parenting styles.
+It also helps strengthen the respect, love, and empathy between the children and the parents.
 Remember to communicate with other caregivers the expectations of discipline and positive reinforcement.

 Balancing in your personal and family life is important, so remember it is okay to say “no.” Make sure each family member has their own needs met without compromising your health.
 Do not be afraid to ask for help if your own needs are not being met.

 However, the permissive style is different than free range parenting.
-Free range parenting allows kids to explore and experience their limits.
+Free range parenting is a parenting style that allows kids to explore and experience their limits.
 While their daily life is not as structured, children of free-range parents do experience natural consequences and are not bribed to act a certain way.